Plato divided the human soul into three parts. Freud did the same thing with the psyche. The Enneagram does it with three core emotions.

 It is as if Plato, Freud, and the Enneagram are all discussing the same ideas but from different perspectives.

-If Plato, Freud, and any Enneagram practitioner were in a room they would all be talking about the same ideas.
+Imagine Plato, Freud, and a modern Enneagram practitioner in the same room.